Average Rent Prices in Arlington

-If you're comparing rent prices costs across cities, Arlington is genuinely affordable here — about 21% below what most Americans pay.
-That positions this TX mid-size city as one of the more affordable options nationally.
+If you're comparing rent prices across cities, Arlington lands right near the national average — within a few percentage points of what most Americans pay.
+That positions this TX mid-size city squarely in the middle of the pack.
 The local economy — a university-anchored economy where research parks and student spending stabilize local markets — is a key reason why.
 Below, we break down exactly what drives these numbers.

 The Arlington metro tells a specific economic story.
 Sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
 On the housing front, this is a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 For rent prices, the practical upshot is a balanced labor pool where you'll find competitive pricing if you compare options.
 That local reality is more useful than any national statistic.